HDSB-OT-Farid2021Q2-ICS3U/hangman-project-group-4/README.md

 You need to guess the word by inputting a letter each time.
 If the letter you inputted is contained in the word, then you will know the position(s) of that letter in the word.
 If the letter you guessed is not contained, then you will be informed that you made an incorrect guess and the hangman will lose one live.
-After the sixth incorrect attempts, the hangman will lose all its lives and the game is lost.
+After the seventh incorrect attempts, the hangman will lose all its lives and the game is lost.
 If you guessed the entire word before the hangman lost all his lives, you win the game.

 # Hardware Requirement